Package insert / product label

 If CDAD is suspected or confirmed, ongoing antibiotic use not directed against C. difficile may need to be discontinued.
 Appropriate fluid and electrolyte management, protein supplementation, antibiotic treatment of C. difficile, and surgical evaluation should be instituted as clinically indicated.

-Cefadroxil should be prescribed with caution in individuals with history of gastrointestinal disease particularly colitis.
+Cefadroxil monohydrate should be prescribed with caution in individuals with history of gastrointestinal disease particularly colitis.

 Diarrhea is a common problem caused by antibiotics which usually ends when the antibiotic is discontinued.
 Sometimes after starting treatment with antibiotics, patients can develop watery and bloody stools (with or without stomach cramps and fever) even as late as two or more months after having taken the last dose of the antibiotic.
 If this occurs, patients should contact their physician as soon as possible.

-Cefadroxil has not been studied for use during labor and delivery.
+Labor and Delivery: Cefadroxil monohydrate has not been studied for use during labor and delivery.
 Treatment should only be given if clearly needed.

 Cefadroxil is substantially excreted by the kidney, and dosage adjustment is indicated for patients with renal impairment (see DOSAGE AND ADMINISTRATION: Renal Impairment).
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.